 Gateways are routers equipped with a LoRa concentrator, allowing them to receive LoRa packets.
 You can usually find two kinds of gateways:

 Gateways running on a minimal firmware, making them low-cost and easy to use (e.g. The Things Gateway), running only the packet forwarding software.

 Gateways running an operating system, for which the packet forwarding software is run as a background program (e.g. Kerlink IoT Station, Multitech Conduit).
 This gives more liberty to the gateway administrator to manage their gateway and to install their own software.

 Can I install a gateway without a license? #

 LoRaWAN operates on unlicensed bands, so in most countries, running your own gateway is completely legal.
 There can be, however, country-to-country restrictions (e.g. where to install antennas, and such).
 Reach out to your local communities if you have a doubt!

 No coverage where your device lives?
 Need more bandwidth?
 Simply add another Gateway to extend the network for both your own use and anyone else’s.

-We are getting ready to ship the affordable The Things Gateway before the end of this year.
+We’re offering the affordable The Things Gateway.
 But you can use any standard LoRa gateway with The Things Network.
 Under Where to start, you can find how to buy or build your own gateway to extend the network!